Polaraura/CS-529-Project-2-NB-LR/README.md

   - 5: rank words based on their usefulness in making a classification.
 - `-ps`,`--print-save`; used to note whether you want output files to be saved or just printed. `False` by default, meaning files will not be saved.

+### Logistic Regression Implementation

+Unfortunately, the implementation of Logistic Regression went to numerous overhauls to design and structure so not much time was available to add command line args.
+However, there are a number of quality of life (QOL) features that were added to make the training quite seemless.
+A general overview of the features will be listed out below:

+- The main entry of the program is `Main.py` at the root of the repo
+- There will be comments and docs for many of the functions in the `logistic_regression/LogisticRegression.py` file, containing the bulk of the implementation so check them out for more details
+- A lot of the code relies on `dask` and `sparse` to make the training efficient, so it is critical to have `Python` version 3.9 specifically and not any other version (at least with version `3.10` upwards as that breaks compatability with `dask` and `sparse` for sparse representations)
+- All of the main features can be modified in the `Main.py` file, sectioned off in clear groupings
+- There are global flags in `Main.py` as well as many other print `DEBUG` flags in the `utilities/Debug.py` file for more information while training is done
+- Edit the `Hyperparameters` object for various details, like learning rate (eta), lambda (penalty term), when to print progress updates, when to save intermediate weights (W) matrices, and much more (check `parameters/Hyperparameters` for more details)
+- There is an optional progress bar to check how long each iteration or intermediate calculations (when DEBUG flags are set to `True`) -- may increase overall runtime
+- A nifty feature is the `MAIN_CUSTOM_TESTING` flag that can go back and list out all major stats of the classifer **without** having to run the entire training process again **if** the corresponding files were saved (can specify which iteration to look at, but may have to edit the hyperparameters manually) -- can reload the W matrix, check the training and validation accuracies again, save predictions at any point where the corresponding matrices are saved, and more (it will also display the total time taken, which is only relevant when training for long periods since getting the stats on a saved W matrix is fairly quick)
+- all the related output (not text), like plots and confusion matrices, can be found in the `program_output` folder
+- all the saved data (including W, X, delta matrices and more) are saved in the `resources` folder with a detailed file structure (check `logistic_regression/LogisticRegression.py` file for more details)